 Freeport home prices are not only among the most expensive in Maine, but Freeport real estate also consistently ranks among the most expensive in America.

-Freeport is a decidedly white-collar town, with fully 85.82% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns, Freeport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Freeport are a mix of both white- and blue-collar jobs.
 Overall, Freeport is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Freeport who work in management occupations (17.96%), teaching (11.54%), and office and administrative support (10.75%).
+There are especially a lot of people living in Freeport who work in management occupations (18.18%), teaching (10.94%), and sales jobs (9.54%).

 Because of many things, Freeport is a great place for families with children to consider.
 First of all, many other families with children live here, making Freeport a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Freeport has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Freeport’s overall crime rate is lower than average for the country.